FridayOrtiz/timebase/paper/paper.md

 # Abstract {-}

-Many papers focus on creating covert channels for the purpose of data exfiltration.
-That is, they attempt to remove some information from a protected network.
+Many papers focus on creating covert channels for the purpose of data exfiltration; they attempt to remove some information from a protected network.
 Less common appears to be the concept of data _infiltration_, where a covert channel is established to secretly move information _inside_ a protected network.
 Many exfiltration oriented channels make assumptions about extant arbitrary infiltration channels being available for loading the tooling necessary to establish the outbound channel.
-We are proposing studying and implementing an NTP-based covert channel for infiltrating unauthorized information into a secure network.
+We propose a novel BPF and NTP-based covert channel for infiltrating unauthorized information into a secure network.

 # Introduction

+## Covert Channels

 Covert channels are traditionally classified as either storage or timing channels.
 These classifications came about from definitions outlined in the